interlay/interlay.github.io/docs/vault/overview.md

 In addition, in the first year (and subject to extension) , Vaults will receive a subsidy from the Polkadot Treasury for correctly operating the PolkaBTC bridge and providing DOT collateral (Note: this is still subject to final confirmation!).
 ### Pool-based Fee Distribution
-Vaults earn fees based on the issues and redeemed PolkaBTC volume.
+Vaults earn fees based on the issued and redeemed PolkaBTC volume.
 To reduce variance of payouts, the PolkaBTC bride implements a **pooled fee model**.

 Each time a user issues or redeems PolkaBTC, they pay the following fees to a **global fee pool**: